 A note about Arrows: If you are not using wood arrows with your bow you may experience problems with accuracy as modern arrows cannot follow "archers paradox" as they don't have grain like wood does.
 If you need wood arrows to match your bow, we do that too.

 Warning: DO NOT LET ANYONE DRAW YOUR BOW!
 (Your bow will learn Your draw.
 Others may draw it to fast or over draw it, which will cause it to brake.
-They may also cause themselves injury.)
+They may also cause themselves injury.
+And we will be sad you lost your bow, because unfortunately we won't send you a free replacement.)

 Please keep an eye out for some new instructional video's.
 Thank you.
 And remember!
 CALL US with any questions.